Openhab-Nodes/website/content/en/openhab.md

   </tr>
 </table>

-**¹:** openHAB X requires external services to run: A Redis Database which stores states and InfluxDB for historic states.
+**¹:** OHX requires external services to run: A Redis Database which stores states and InfluxDB for historic states.

 ### Programming Language